Accessibility report

 workplace.

-27(1) Every employer shall provide individualized workplace emergency response information to employees who have a disability, if the disability is such that the individualized information is necessary and the employer is aware of the need for accommodation due to the employee’s disability.
+27 Workplace Emergency Response Information 27(1) Every employer shall provide individualized workplace emergency response information to employees who have a disability, if the disabilityis such that the individualized information is necessary and the employer is aware of the need for accommodation due to the employee’s disability.

-27(2) If an employee who receives individualized workplace emergency response information requires assistance and with the employee’s consent, the employer shall provide the workplace emergency response information to the person designated by the employer to provide assistance to the employee.
+individualized workplace emergency response information requires assistance and with the employee’s consent, the employer shall providethe workplace emergency response information to the person designated by the employer to provide assistance to the employee.

-27(3) Employers shall provide the information required under this section as soon as practicable after the employer becomes aware of the need for accommodation due to the employee’s disability.
+27(3) Employers shall provide the information required under this section as soon as practicable after the employer becomes aware of theneed for accommodation due to the employee’s disability.

 (4) Every employer shall review the individualized workplace emergency response information: